gyselroth/balloon-client-web/CONTRIBUTING.md

 ```

 ### Balloon Server
 You will need a balloon server to develop the web ui.
-Easiest way is to grap the (balloon docker image)[https://github.com/gyselroth/balloon-dockerimage].
+Easiest way is to grap the [balloon docker image](https://github.com/gyselroth/balloon-dockerimage).
 ```
 git clone https://github.com/gyselroth/balloon-dockerimage
 cd balloon-dockerimage